-The best-known Turkish sweet, lokum or “Turkish Delight”, is available from most pastanes and the more touristy shops.
-It’s basically solidified sugar and pectin, flavoured (most commonly) with rosewater, sometimes pistachios, sprinkled with powdered sugar – and laced with far too many chemical additives.
-There are also numerous kinds of helva, including the tahini-paste chew synonymous with the concoction in the West, although in Turkey the term usually means any variation on the basic theme of baked flour or starch, butter, sugar and flavoured water.
+The best-known Turkish sweet, lokum or “Turkish Delight”, is basically solidified sugar and pectin, flavoured (most commonly) with rosewater, often stuffed with pistachios or other nuts and finally sprinkled with powdered sugar.
+There are also numerous kinds of helva, including the tahini-paste chew synonymous with the concoction in the West.
+Yaz halvası (summer helva) is made from semolina flour – the chocolate and nut-stuffed version is delicious.

-Of the syrup-soaked baklava-type items – all permutations of a sugar, flour, nut and butter mix – the best is antep fıstıklı sarması (pistachio-filled baklava) – pricey at 3–4TL per serving; other baklava tend to be cevizli (walnut-filled), and slightly cheaper.
-Künefe – the “shredded wheat” filaments of kadayif perched atop white cheese, baked and then soaked in syrup – has become an ubiquitous dessert in kebab and lahmacun places; both baklava and künefe are often served, luxuriously if not exactly healthily, with large dollops of ice cream.
+Of the syrup-soaked baklava-type items – all permutations of a sugar, flour, nut and butter mix – the best is antep fıstıklı sarması (pistachio-filled baklava), though it’s pricey at TL5–8 per serving.
+Other baklava tend to be cevizli (walnut-filled), and slightly cheaper.
+Künefe – the “shredded wheat” filaments of kadayif perched atop white cheese, baked and then soaked in syrup – has become a ubiquitous dessert in kebab and lahmacun places; both baklava and künefe are often served with large dollops of glutinous Maraş ice cream.

 Puddings, ice cream and fruit

-If you coincide with the Islamic month of Muharrem, you’ll be able to sample aşure, a devotional dish of Turkey’s Alevî and Bektaşi communities (also available in many pastanes year-round).
-A sort of rosewater jelly laced with pulses, wheat berries, raisins and nuts, it supposedly contains forty ingredients, after a legend which claims that after the Ark’s forty-day sail on the Flood, and the first sighting of dry land, Noah commanded that a stew be made of the forty remaining kinds of food on board.
+Aşure is a sort of rosewater jelly laced with pulses, wheat berries, raisins and nuts.
+It supposedly contains forty ingredients, after a legend which claims that after the Ark’s forty-day sail on the Flood, and the first sighting of dry land, Noah commanded that a stew be made of the forty remaining kinds of food on board.

-Traditional Turkish ice cream (dondurma) is an excellent summer treat, provided it’s genuine Maraşlı döşme (whipped in the Kahraman Maraş tradition – a bit like Italian gelato), not factory-produced rubbish.
+Traditional Turkish ice cream (dondurma) is an excellent summer treat, provided it’s genuine Maraşlı döşme (whipped in the Kahraman Maraş tradition – a bit like Italian gelato).
 The outlandishly costumed dondurma street-sellers of yore have been overtaken by upmarket parlours selling every conceivable flavour; the best chain of these is Mado, with high prices but equally high quality.

-Tea is the national drink and an essential social lubricant – you’ll most likely be offered some within twenty minutes of arrival.
+Tea has, however, become the national drink, especially in rural areas and among the less well off, as it’s still much cheaper than coffee.
+Home-grown in the eastern Black Sea region since the 1920s, it’s an essential social lubricant.
 It’s prepared in the çaydanlık or demlik, a double-boiler apparatus, with a larger water chamber underneath the smaller receptacle containing dry leaves, to which a small quantity of hot water is added.
-After a suitable (or unsuitably long) wait the tea is decanted into tiny tulip-shaped glasses, then diluted with more water to taste: açık is weak, demli or koyu steeped.
+After a suitable (or unsuitably long) wait, the tea is decanted into tulip-shaped glasses, then diluted with more water to taste: açık is weak, demli or koyu steeped.
 Sugar comes as cubes on the side; milk is never added.
-If you’re frustrated by the usual tiny glass at breakfast, ask for a düble çay (a “double tea”, served in a juice glass).

-Bottled spring water (memba suyu), or fizzy mineral water (maden suyu) are restaurant staples, but in some establishments chilled, potable tap water in a glass bottle or a jug is routinely provided, for which there should be no extra charge.
+Bottled spring water (memba suyu) or fizzy mineral water (maden suyu or soda) are restaurant staples, but cheaper establishments usually offer free potable tap water in a glass bottle or a jug.
 Meşrubat is the generic term for all types of carbonated soft drinks.

 Certain beverages accompany particular kinds of food or appear at set seasons.
 Sıcak süt (hot milk) is the traditional complement to börek, though in winter it’s fortified with salep, made from the ground tubers of a phenomenally expensive wild orchid (Orchis mascula) gathered in coastal hills near İzmir.
-Salep is a good safeguard against colds (and also reputedly an aphrodisiac), though most packages sold are heavily adulterated with powdered milk, starch and sugar – only in the İzmir bazaar will you find the real thing (which incidentally it’s illegal to export).
+Salep is a good safeguard against colds (and also reputedly an aphrodisiac), though most packages sold are heavily adulterated with powdered milk, starch and sugar.
 Ayran (chilled, watered-down yoghurt) is always on offer at pidecis and kebapcıs, an excellent accompaniment to spicy meat.
 In autumn and winter, stalls sell boza, a delicious, mildly fermented millet drink.
-Similarly tangy is şıra, a lightly alcoholic grape juice acceptable to religious Muslims and available in late summer and autumn.

 Wine (şarap) comes from vineyards scattered across western Anatolia between Cappadocia, the Euphrates Valley, Thrace and the Aegean.
 Fine wine now has a local audience, with expensive imported labels available in most upmarket town-centre or hotel restaurants and the bigger supermarkets.
 Local wines are also now better distributed, resulting in a huge variety in trendy resorts, though quality remains inconsistent.
 Red wine is kırmızı, white beyaz, rose roze.
-In shops, count on paying 8–18TL per bottle of basic to mid-range wine, or as much as 25TL for a bottle from some obscure, self-styled boutique winery that may be scarcely better than the major players.
-In restaurants, it will be double that – if you’re not keen on shelling out for a bottle of an unknown quantity, most places sell a few labels by the glass (kade’le in Turkish) for 6–8TL.
+In shops, count on paying TL12–30 per bottle of basic to mid-range wine.
+In restaurants, a standard table wine will set you back a minimum of TL30, but more usually TL40–50.
+Most places sell wine by the glass for TL8–12.

 Rakı and other spirits

 The Turkish national aperitif is rakı, not unlike Greek ouzo but stronger (45–48 percent alcohol), usually drunk over ice and topped up with bottled water.
-The meyhane routine of an evening is for a group to order a big bottle of rakı, a bucket of ice and a few bottles of water, and then slowly drink themselves under the table between bites of seafood meze or nibbles of çerez – the generic term for pumpkin seeds, chickpeas, almonds etc, served on tiny plates.
-Since the Tekel was broken up, private distilleries of varying quality have proliferated, the best (and priciest) being Efe, particularly its green-label line.
+The meyhane routine of an evening is for a group to order a big bottle of rakı, a bucket of ice and a few bottles of water, and then slowly drink themselves under the table between bites of seafood meze or nibbles of çerez – the generic term for pumpkin seeds, roasted chickpeas, almonds etc, served on tiny plates.
+The best brand is reckoned to be Efe, particularly its green-label line.
 However, Burgaz brand is often better value and nearly as good (again in green-label variety).
 Tekirdağ, especially its “gold series”, is also recommendable.
-Sadly, most of the time only the ex-Tekel Yeni is available at most establishments, with a double rakı in a meyhane running 6–8TL.
-Shop carefully for souvenir bottles – prices vary from 27TL for a 70cl bottle of Burgaz in an expensive resort to just 37TL for a full litre of Efe in a megastore.
+Yeni is the most widely available at most establishments, with a double rakı in a meyhane running TL8–12.
+A 70cl bottle of Yeni Rakı in a Turkish shop costs around TL70, and all brands are much cheaper bought duty-free.